zerrynlh/BidBay/README.md

 ### Description:
 This project is a web-based application called Bidbay that allows users to post listings and place bids.

 The backend for this application was written using Python and the web framework Django.
-Information is stored in a SQLite database by default.
+Information is stored in a PostgreSQL database.
+Docker was utilized for containerization.

 #### Install dependencies:
 >pip install -r requirements.txt